Don’t let proper maintenance fall through the cracks

 The final product is a flexible crack sealed from dirt and water that will expand and contract with the extreme range of temperatures.
 The Asphalt Management Inc. system will save you money by adding years to the life of your pavement.

 What causes cracks?

 Asphalt is designed to catch the water and drain into designated areas.
-Standing water will cause surface deterioration and open cracks will allow water to flow in and penetrate the sub base causing asphalt failure.
+Standing water will cause surface deterioration and open cracks will allow water to flow in and penetrate the sub-base causing asphalt failure.
 This problem will result in major reconstruction and expensive paving cost.
-It is very important to fill new cracks in otherwise sound pavement, preventing water penetration to the underlayment.
+It is very important to fill new cracks in the otherwise sound pavement, preventing water penetration to the underlayment.

 Severe changes in temperature:

-Due to Michigan’s severe winters, asphalt expands and contracts with changing temperatures which causes asphalt to crack where the most stress is placed.
+Due to Michigan’s severe winters, asphalt expands and contracts with changing temperatures which cause asphalt to crack where the most stress is placed.